-The Istanbul government sent a four-man delegation to the negations that were held on board Agamemnon, Calthorpe's flagship, at Mudros harbor.
-The Turkish delegation was led by Rauf Bey, Minister of Marine, and included Lt.
-Col. Sadullah Bey, chief-of-staff of the Eighth Army; Reşad Hikmet Bey, under-secretary of the Ministry of Foreign Affairs; as well as Ali Fuad Bey as the scribe of the delegation.
-The Turkish delegation was equipped with instructions from Istanbul, however given the fragile and hopeless conditions of the Ottoman Army at the time, and the fact that functioning cable communication could not be established between Mudros and Istanbul, thus preventing the Rauf Bey's delegation on the Agamemnon did not have much bargaining power.
+The Istanbul government dispatched a four-man delegation to the negotiations, which took place aboard the Agamemnon, Admiral Calthorpe's flagship, at Mudros harbor.
+Leading the Turkish delegation was Rauf Bey, the Minister of Marine, and it also included Lt.
+Col. Sadullah Bey, who served as the chief-of-staff of the Eighth Army, along with Reşad Hikmet Bey, the under-secretary of the Ministry of Foreign Affairs.
+Ali Fuad Bey served as the scribe for the delegation.
+While the Turkish delegation was equipped with instructions from Istanbul, the fragile and seemingly hopeless conditions of the Ottoman Army at the time, coupled with the inability to establish effective cable communication between Mudros and Istanbul, meant that Rauf Bey's delegation on the Agamemnon had limited bargaining power.

-Of course, we could.
-But what would happen then?
-If we’d refused to sign, the war would go on, and wen the war went on, we would keep on losing at all fronts, and we would be devastated in a short period of time.
-Not only Arab-populated places like Iraq or Syria, but also the existence and future of our homeland Anatolia would be jeopardized.
+"Of course, we could have refused.
+But what would have been the consequences?
+If we had refused to sign, the war would have persisted, and as it dragged on, our losses would have continued on all fronts, and we would have suffered immense devastation in a short span of time.
+Not only would regions populated by Arabs, such as Iraq and Syria, be at risk, but also the existence and future of our homeland, Anatolia, would have been in jeopardy."
 (Rauf Bey in his memoirs)

-The terms of the armistice are harsh.
-Nevertheless, we will determinedly work to fulfill them.
-We trust that the British government and nation are faithful to their signature and loyal to the promises they make.
-This belief encourages us for undertaking this difficult task that befalls on our shoulders.
-We believe that we are not mistaken in our confidence in the great British nation’s and its allies’ devoted obedience of their commitments and promises.
+"The terms of the armistice are indeed severe.
+However, we are resolutely committed to fulfilling them.
+We have confidence that the British government and its people uphold their commitments and stand by the promises they make.
+This trust provides us with the encouragement to shoulder this challenging responsibility.
+We firmly believe that our confidence in the unwavering commitment of the great British nation and its allies to their obligations and pledges is not misplaced."
 (Rauf Bey in his memoirs)

-After Mudros, as the Turkish public opinion began to debate the terms of the armistice and their possible consequences with respect to the future of the Empire, a series of subsequent events rocked the political scene in Istanbul.
-On November 1, 1918, the CUP held its last congress where it was decided to disband the organization.
-In the evening of the following day, the three pashas of the CUP triumvirate, Enver, Talat and Cemal, fled the country on a German torpedo boat.
+Following the Mudros agreement, as the Turkish public began to engage in discussions regarding the terms of the armistice and their potential implications for the Empire's future, a series of subsequent events unsettled the political landscape in Istanbul.
+On 1 November 1918, the Committee of Union and Progress held its final congress and resolved to disband the organization.
+The evening of the subsequent day saw the departure of the three pashas comprising the Committee of Union and Progress triumvirate, namely Enver, Talat, and Cemal, who fled the country aboard a German torpedo boat.